Alejogb1/job-board/blog-data/can-i-dual-boot-after-breaking-database-changes.md

 id: "can-i-dual-boot-after-breaking-database-changes"
 ---

-Right then, let's tackle this.
+Right then, .
 You're staring at a database, possibly after a less-than-smooth update, and the thought of booting into an old configuration is swirling around.
 Been there, done that—more times than I'd care to remember.
-And, specifically to the question: yes, dual booting *after* experiencing database-related issues is possible, but it’s crucial to understand the complexities and what you're actually trying to achieve.
+And, specifically to the question: yes, dual booting _after_ experiencing database-related issues is possible, but it’s crucial to understand the complexities and what you're actually trying to achieve.
 It's not merely flipping a switch; it involves understanding the layers involved in your boot process, the state of your data, and the configurations that define your operating environment.

 First off, when you say "breaking database changes," it covers a pretty broad spectrum.
 Did you modify schema?
 Migrate data incorrectly?
 Implement code changes dependent on a newer, now problematic, database state?
 These details matter significantly because they affect the rollback strategy.
 Simply dual booting won't inherently fix any data inconsistencies, and it’s imperative we understand that distinction.
-It might provide a way to *test* a recovery, or *operate* from an older environment while recovery efforts are underway, but it's not a magic bullet.
+It might provide a way to _test_ a recovery, or _operate_ from an older environment while recovery efforts are underway, but it's not a magic bullet.

 From past encounters with similar problems, I can break this down a bit further into some practical steps and considerations.
 The core idea is to have your old, working environment, often in the form of a snapshot of your system from before the problematic database changes, accessible as a boot option.
 This frequently involves having an alternative partition or a virtual machine image set up with an older operating system and database state that you can boot into if you need to quickly revert to a stable setup.